 Watch Now: 7 Steps to Prepare for a Puppy

 01 of 10

-If the time is right for you to welcome a puppy into your home, you will now have to choose the best match.
+If the time is right for getting a puppy, you will now have to choose the best match.
 Perhaps your future companion will find you.
 A puppy can come into your life by chance and you can feel an instant connection and know it is the right one, but it doesn't always happen like that.
 Often, you must take on the important task of going out and finding the right kind of puppy for you.